Find Compassionate Professionals at Regional Mental Health Center

-Five intake therapists, eighteen social workers with various certifications including addictions, seven master’s level therapists licensed in either marriage and family therapy or mental health counseling, and eight psychologists licensed as health service providers in psychology (HSPP) are dispersed among four sites throughout Lake County.
+Five intake therapists, fifteen social workers with various certifications including addictions, nine master’s level therapists licensed in either marriage and family therapy or mental health counseling, and ten psychologists licensed as health service providers in psychology (HSPP) are dispersed among four sites throughout Lake County.
 They offer individual, group and family therapy.

 Community Support Programs